The generalized Phillips' spectra and new dissipation function for wind-driven seas: Generalized Phillips' spectrum of deep water waves

 \section{Generalized Phillips' spectrum of deep water waves}

-In this section we reproduce results of Newell \& Zakharov \cite{NewellZakharov2008} for particular problem of statistical description of wind-wave field.
+In this section we reproduce results of \cite{NewellZakharov2008} for a problem of statistical description of wind-wave field.
 We consider the Hasselmann kinetic equation for spatial spectrum of wave action $N_\kv$ of wind-driven waves in the following form

-Subscripts $\kv,\,\rv$ for $\nabla$ are used for gradients in wavevector $\kv$ and coordinate $\rv$ spaces correspondingly.
+Subscripts $\kv,\,\rv$ for $\nabla$ are used for gradients in wavevector $\kv$ and in coordinate $\rv$ correspondingly.
 For $N_\kv(t)$ and $\omega_\kv$ the subscript $\kv$ means dependence on wavevector.
 The term $S_{nl}$ in (\ref{eq:Kinfull}) is responsible for four-wave resonant interactions.
-Terms $S_{in}$ and $S_{diss}$ describe correspondingly input of wave action from wind and its dissipation.
-This description is based on phenomenological parameterizations mainly \cite[see][]{WisePaper2007}.
-It gives very high dispersion of estimates of the terms \cite[see fig.~1 in][]{BPRZ2005} and a number of physically different compositions of $S_{nl},\, S_{in},\, S_{diss}$.
+Terms $S_{in}$ and $S_{diss}$ represent correspondingly input of wave action from wind and its dissipation.
+The description of $S_{in}$ and $S_{diss}$ is based on phenomenological parameterizations mainly \cite[see][]{WisePaper2007}.
+It gives very high dispersion of estimates of the terms \cite[see fig.~1 in][]{BPRZ2005} and a great number of physically different compositions of $S_{nl},\, S_{in},\, S_{diss}$.
 Validity and physical correctness of the empirically based terms $S_{in}$ and $S_{diss}$ are generally beyond critical consideration: quantitative aspects are dominating over obvious questions on their physical relevance.
-It is not the case of the theoretically based term $S_{nl}$ which explicit form provokes questions on limits of the asymptotic model of wave-wave interactions.
+It is not the case of the theoretically based term $S_{nl}$ derived from the first principles for assumptions formulated explicitly.
+In many cases validity of these assumptions can be checked directly, say, in simulations \citep{KorotkZakh2013}.

 For deep water waves four-wave resonant interactions are described by the collision integral